-The Office of State Parks understands its role to be proactive in the development of programs, promotion, and facilitation of use of areas under its direction.
+The OSP understands its role to be proactive in the development of programs, promotion, and facilitation of use of areas under its direction.
 It enthusiastically accepts its responsibilities for preservation of natural areas, provision of recreation in natural settings, and presentation of culturally significant places.
 Interpretation, education and recreation are viewed as keys to providing better understanding and appreciation of the state's resources by its citizens and its visitors.
-Activities of the Office of State Parks are guided by plans of action that include specific objectives and the adherence to the criteria established in the Office of State Parks holdings classification system.
-Such observances are essential to the successful development and management of the Louisiana State Parks System.
-The Office of State Parks strives for: coordination between agencies, allied interests, and user groups; professional training and competence of its personnel; exemplary planning, design, construction and maintenance of its facilities; active development and use of interpretation and recreation programs; creation of public awareness of Office of State Parks programs; and development of a stable funding base to provide maintaining continuity of facility, program, and personnel quality.
+Activities of the OSP are guided by plans of action that include specific objectives and the adherence to the criteria established in the OSP holdings classification system.
+Such observances are essential to the successful development and management of the Louisiana state parks system.
+The OSP strives for: coordination between agencies, allied interests, and user groups; professional training and competence of its personnel; exemplary planning, design, construction and maintenance of its facilities; active development and use of interpretation and recreation programs; creation of public awareness of OSP programs; and development of a stable funding base to provide maintaining continuity of facility, program, and personnel quality.